We recommend only working in CartGenie to ensure all products and edits are created properly and synced to both platforms.

 The reason for this is because while most fields will sync both ways, there are a few fields (such as ‘file’, ‘image’, ‘ref’, and ‘multi-ref’ which cause issues if added in Webflow first.

-No, you can simply save/publish the individual product to update it across both locations.
+No, you can simply publish the individual product to update it across both locations.
+(Saving changes as draft will not be synced to CartGenie)

 All changes in CartGenie are automatically saved in Webflow.
 If you save a product as draft, it will immediately be saved as draft it Webflow.
 If you publish a product in CartGenie, it will be published in Webflow immediately.
 You do not need to re-publish your entire Webflow site to see the changes.